The richest 1 percent dodge taxes on more than one-fifth of their income, study shows

 These riches sheltered overseas, moreover, were concentrated almost exclusively among the very top earners.

-The study also uncovered evidence of widespread underreporting of income among proprietors of pass-through businesses, whose revenues are taxed on their owners’ returns.
+The study also uncovered evidence of widespread underreporting of income among proprietors of pass-through businesses, whose revenue are taxed on their owners’ returns.
 “Up to 35% of the income earned at the top is not comprehensively examined in the context of random audits,” the authors found.

-Factoring in underreporting from overseas tax shelters and pass-through businesses alone, the authors produced an estimate of the true distribution of tax evasion in the U.S. Taxpayers in the bottom half of the income spectrum evade taxes on around 7 percent of their income.
+Factoring in underreporting from overseas tax shelters and pass-through businesses alone, the authors produced an estimate of the true distribution of tax evasion in the United States.
+Taxpayers in the bottom half of the income spectrum evade taxes on around 7 percent of their income.
 Among the top fifth of taxpayers, however, avoidance rises to around 10 percent.

 But evasion peaks among the richest 5 percent, who have an income of at least $200,000 and who, as a cohort, capture more than one-third of total national earnings.
 Taxpayers in this group hide more than 20 percent of their income from tax collectors.

-In total, nearly $1 out of every $12 earned in the United States is sheltered from federal income taxes due to the sophisticated evasion techniques of people earning more than $200,000 a year.
+In total, nearly $1 out of every $12 earned in the United States is sheltered from federal income taxes because of the sophisticated evasion techniques of people earning more than $200,000 a year.

 “The IRS needs a lot more resources from Congress,” said Daniel Reck, a lead author of the study, via email.
-He said the agency should “invest in more comprehensive examination strategies, involving audits of individuals, pass-through businesses, and other private entities (charities, trusts, etc).
+He said the agency should “invest in more comprehensive examination strategies, involving audits of individuals, pass-through businesses, and other private entities (charities, trusts, etc.).
 It needs to hire and train large numbers of experts to conduct those more comprehensive examinations.”

 “They can absolutely do all of this, but budget cuts have severely curtailed their ability to do it,” he added.